Hikers_stock - A group of hikers enjoying the mountains

 10. Spectra Point Trail

 On your marks, get set, hike!
 But don't forget snacks and water.
 And a hat and sunscreen.
 And keep the spray paint for tagging national monuments at home.
 Better yet: Read the Hiker’s Code to educate yourself on trail etiquette.
 And once you get your Easy Hiking merit badge, check out more great trails around Utah.
 Congratulations!
 You’ve been bit by the hiking bug!
 It’s like the spider that bit Peter Parker except instead of shooting spider webs out of your wrists you’ll just develop a taste for trail mix.
-But you will start wearing more spandex.
+You will start wearing more spandex, though.

 Categories: